ashtralgoveas/WeatherApp/README.md

+# Weather App
-Weather App created using HTML,CSS and a touch of React.
+Created using HTML,CSS and a touch of React.